Total station for construction (3 days)

 Grants may be available for eligible employers.
 For further information please visit our grant pages.

-Please make sure that you have read and understood the entry requirements and booking terms and conditions for this course.
+Please make sure that you have read and understood the entry requirements (see above) and booking terms and conditions for this course.